WTTJ/otta-engineering-interview-task/README.md

 Once you've completed all of the above tasks, make sure:

-- [ ] You've committed all of the code used, and your edited answers, to the `master` branch
+- [ ] You've committed all of the code used, and your edited answers, to the `main` branch
 - [ ] You've pushed the changes to your repo
 - [ ] You add `XavKearney` and `shfranklin` as contributors for your personal repo, and send a link to the repo in an email or Otta message to us